curaceldev1/ModelRouter/README.md

     'clients' => ['claude', 'gemini'], // Fallback order if primary fails ],

-// If OpenAI fails, automatically tries Claude, then Gemini (all built-in providers)
+// If OpenAI fails, automatically tries Claude, then Gemini.
 $response = Llm::using('openai')->prompt('Generate a story');
 ```